Letters-B-L-O-G-on-little-wooden-dice-beside-pad-of-green-paper

 • Forthcoming events or events you have attended.

 Your blog is a valuable tool for engaging with your target audience.
-And, rather than it being a one-way process, it’s interactive.
+And when used in conjunction with your social media or email list, it can also be interactive.

-Every time you put something out there, your followers will be reading it, commenting and asking questions.
+Every time you put something out there, your followers will be reading it, leaving comments and asking questions.

 • Test ideas for new products or services

-• Find out what your customers really want
+• Discover what your ideal customers really want

-• See where your current communications could be improved.
+• Find out where your current communications could be improved

 For example, if a particular question is being asked frequently, you could make sure there is an answer on your website.

-A new website can take 6 to 12 months to show up in the search results, so promoting it is vital.
+Blogging can also help draw traffic to a new website.
+As a new website can take 6 months or longer to start showing up in the search results, promoting it is vital.

 But, if your social media posts are all just links to your website, you won’t get many followers or reach.